wifferlin/libcoap-basic/README.md

 * cpu core temperature
 * cpu information (cpu name,cache size,memory size)

+#Function
+ Can use GET to get data , DELETE to delete the resource , POST to create resource

 ##client use a plugin on firefox
 Copper : https://addons.mozilla.org/en-US/firefox/addon/copper-270430/

 ##client use client.c
-client have simple GET function can get the data
+client.c have simple GET function can get the data

-#Function
- Can use GET to get data , DELETE to delete the resource , POST to create resource

 #libcoap install